Request a THGAAC Speaker (Free Service)

 Workshops

-Starts May 5, 2020 at 7:00pm Ends May 5, 2020 at 8:00pm The Nazi propaganda machine did not stop at the indoctrination of adults.
+The Nazi propaganda machine did not stop at the indoctrination of adults.
 Join the Dallas Holocaust & Human Rights Museum's Dr. Sara Abosch-Jacobson, Chief Education Officer, and Felicia Williamson, Director of Library & Archives, for an inside look at two children’s books published in Nazi Germany in 1936 to teach children about the Aryan ideal and its Jewish counterpart.
 These books and their illustrations were rooted in a unique brand of Nazi antisemitism and a key part of the Nazis’ propaganda plan.
-Click for more info |

 Understanding Holocaust History: Artifact Interaction - The Kuchler Collection